GoogleCloudPlatform/cloud-code-samples/golang/cloud-function-hello-world/README.md

 "Go: Hello World" is a simple HTTP-triggered Cloud Functions application that contains a sample Go-based script that outputs a sample "Hello World" string.

-For details on how to use this sample as a template in Cloud Code, see the [Create and deploy a function](https://cloud.google.com/code/docs/vscode/create-deploy-function) quickstart for VS Code.

 ## Table of Contents

 * [Directory contents](#directory-contents)